Houston Dermatology Specialists

 What happens if you are diagnosed with skin cancer?

-Dr. Downing and his team will recommend the most effective treatment for your diagnosis.
+Dr. Downing, Dr. Byrne and their team will recommend the most effective treatment for your diagnosis.
 As a double board-certified dermatologist and fellowship-trained Mohs micrographic surgeon in Cypress, Dr. Downing has special expertise in Mohs surgery, a technique with a cure rate of up to 99%.
 This procedure is performed in his office under local anesthesia.

 How often should I get screened for skin cancer?